 - Ask before taking a photo of individual dancers.

 - Group photos and photos of dancers in the circle is permitted because your tour guide has asked the pow wow committee for permission.
-If on your own, it's a good idea to ask the committee for permission.
+If you are on your own, it's a good idea to ask the committee for permission to attend.